 In our lives, each of us has been caught up in a mess that was marked by the struggle, regret, or pain it caused.
 Perhaps we acted foolishly or spoke careless words.
 Perhaps we fell short of saying or doing what was needed.
 Or maybe we were the victims of another’s recklessness.

-If only a supportive and capable friend would have reached in to unravel and clean-up our mess.
+If only a supportive and capable friend could have reached in to unravel and clean-up our mess.
 Someone courageous and strong.
 Someone willing to “get dirty.”
 Someone who would mediate for us.
 Someone with wisdom, compassion, and mercy.

 Oh, how we would cherish a friend like that!